Aversefun/notation/docs/src/keybinds.md

 - [Ctrl+]Q - Exit back to default mode
 - Arrow keys, backspace, delete, enter - self-explanatory

+To submit a note, use the down arrow key to select the submit button and then press enter.

 ## Deleting mode

 - Q - Exit back to default mode